Complex Band Structure and Bound States in the Continuum: A Unified Theoretical Framework: Introduction

 \section{Introduction}

-For a periodic structure, the periodicity leads to discrete translational symmetry, and as a result, the dispersion relation manifests as an energy band structure.
-In addition to the form of the periodic potential, the energy band structure also depends on the type of wave equation governing the system.
-Here, we focus on electromagnetic (EM) waves.
-If the potential is either uniform or periodic in all directions under consideration, the physical system is Hermitian and exhibits a continuum or a number of continua of extended states with real energy eigenvalues.
-For structures such as photonic crystal (PhC) slabs~\cite{joan08, sako05}, which are periodic in the $x$–$y$ plane, have finite thickness in the $z$-direction, and are embedded in a background medium, the system is considered open due to its interaction with the surrounding environment.
-Outside the light cone, the operator associated with time evolution remains Hermitian, and real energy bands can still be defined.
-However, the modes within the slab can no longer be perfectly confined inside the light cone due to the existence of a continuous spectrum in the background and the fact that the interfaces in the $z$-direction typically cannot act as perfect mirrors for dielectric media.
-Instead, they become leaky modes or resonant modes \cite{quar18}, possessing finite \textit{Q} factors, or complex band structure.
-Once these modes are excited, they manifest as peaks in the scattering spectrum, which can vary sharply in width.
+The periodicity of a periodic structure gives rise to discrete translational symmetry, resulting in a dispersion relation that manifests as an energy band structure.
+In addition to the form of the periodic potential, the energy band structure depends on the type of wave equation governing the system.
+Here, electromagnetic (EM) waves are considered.
+If the potential is uniform or periodic in all relevant directions, the physical system is Hermitian and exhibits a continuum, or multiple continua, of extended states with real energy eigenvalues.
+In contrast, structures such as photonic crystal (PhC) slabs~\cite{joan08, sako05}, which are periodic in the $x$-$y$ plane, have finite thickness in the $z$-direction, and are embedded in a background medium, constitute open systems owing to their interaction with the surrounding environment.
+Outside the light cone, the operator governing time evolution remains Hermitian, and well-defined energy bands can be obtained.
+However, modes within the slab cannot be perfectly confined inside the light cone because of the presence of a continuous spectrum in the background and the fact that interfaces in the $z$-direction generally do not act as perfect mirrors for dielectric media.
+Instead, they become leaky modes or resonant modes \cite{quar18}, dubbed guided-mode resonances, which possess finite \textit{Q} factors and give rise to complex band structure.
+When excited, these modes appear as peaks in the scattering spectrum, whose linewidths can vary sharply.